-The Division of Haematology includes a diagnostic pathology service at the National Health Laboratory Service laboratory and a UCT Research laboratory, which both fall under the Department of Pathology.
+The Division of Haematology includes a diagnostic pathology service at the National Health Laboratory Service (NHLS) laboratory and a UCT Research laboratory, which both fall under the Department of Pathology.
 The Division of Clinical Haematology falls under the Department of Medicine.
-Haematology is thus a complex and diverse discipline with multi-disciplinary activities including diagnostic and research laboratories, undergraduate and postgraduate teaching, outpatient clinics, an intensive care unit and a stem cell transplant facility.
+Haematology is thus a complex, diverse, and exciting discipline with multi-disciplinary activities including diagnostic and research laboratories, undergraduate and postgraduate teaching, outpatient clinics, an intensive care unit and a stem cell transplant facility.

-The National Health Laboratory Service (NHLS) laboratory is responsible for providing Groote Schuur Hospital (GSH) and referring hospitals and clinics with a quality diagnostic laboratory service.
-An NHLS core laboratory is located at Red Cross Children’s Hospital.
 The role of Haematology Pathology in the diagnosis and management of patients is essential and extensive.
-Virtually every patient attending a clinic or hospital, will have baseline haematology blood tests such as a haemoglobin to check for anaemia.
-Most GSH hospital and clinic attendees have at least a Full Blood Count (FBC) and often a differential white blood cell count as part of their diagnostic workup.
+Virtually every patient admitted to hospital or attending a clinic, will have baseline haematology blood tests such as a Full Blood Count (FBC) and often a differential white cell count performed (either as part of their diagnostic workup or during follow-up).
 Patients with bleeding or thrombosis will have clotting tests performed.
-Specialist tests include flow cytometry to diagnose haematological malignancies, bone marrow biopsies, tests for genetic anaemias and molecular and cytogenetic tests.
-The NHLS Haematology laboratory maintains stringent quality assurance standards, and is accredited with the South African National Accreditation System (SANAS) against international standards.
-Teaching and training of undergraduate medical students and postgraduate specialist doctors in pathology (registrars) is a further role, as is driving appropriate translational research.
+Specialised tests include flow cytometry to diagnose haematological malignancies or to screen for primary immune deficiencies, bone marrow biopsies, tests for congenital anaemias, and molecular cytogenetic tests.
+The NHLS Haematology laboratory maintains stringent quality assurance standards and is accredited with the South African National Accreditation System (SANAS) against international standards.
+Teaching and training of undergraduate medical students and postgraduate specialist doctors in Pathology (registrars) is a further role, as is driving appropriate translational research.

-The Division of Clinical Haematology falls under the Department of Medicine.
-Groote Schuur Hospital is the primary teaching hospital of the University of Cape Town and provides comprehensive services to patients with blood disorders, including haematological malignancies, bleeding disorders such as haemophilia, genetic anaemias and clotting disorders.
+The Division of Clinical Haematology, in the Department of Medicine, is located in Groote Schuur Hospital, the primary teaching hospital of the UCT and provides a comprehensive clinical service to patients with blood disorders, including haematological malignancies, benign haematological conditions (including genetic anaemias) and bleeding or clotting disorders.
 There is an active bone marrow transplant program, and GSH is the national referral and training centre in haematopoietic stem cell transplantation.
 Registrars (specialising postgraduate doctors) from the Department of Medicine rotate through the unit.
 Subspecialty training in Clinical Haematology is also provided to doctors who have primary specialist registration in Internal Medicine or Haematology Pathology.